-2. Check-in to see if your communications are mostly consistent.
+2. Check-in on communication consistency.
 Are social media posts going out every day or at least 3-4 times a week?
 Do you communicate via email blast at least once a month?
 Is there a mailing that goes out around the same time every quarter?
-Do blogs or other content get published on a regular basis?
-Do you attend the same 2-3 networking events every month to stay in front of the same people?
-Use Monday to check-in and make sure these things are happening consistently
+Do blogs get published regularly?
+Do you attend the same 2-3 networking events every month to stay visible?
+Use Monday to check-in and make sure these things are happening consistently.

-If you spent just 45 minutes to 1.5 hours at the beginning of each week, you would go from being average in your marketing to stellar in your marketing.
-It’s completely worth it to create this important system in your business.
-The author of The Slight Edge, Leo Weidner, wrote that the difference between unsuccessful and successful is slight...there are a few small steps everyone can take to make this huge leap.
+If you dedicate just 45 or so minutes at the beginning of each week, you would go from being an average marketer to stellar in your strategies.
+It’s completely worth it to create this important system for your business.
+The author of "The Slight Edge," Leo Weidner, wrote about there being a very slight difference between successful and unsuccessful... everyone can take just a few steps to make this huge leap.